aknrdureegaesr/pelican.wiki.repo/Home.md

-Welcome to the pelican wiki!
+Welcome to the Pelican wiki!

-## Get started
+## Getting Started

-For information on getting started please see [the documentation](http://pelican.notmyidea.org).
+For information on the current release version, please refer to the [Pelican documentation](http://docs.getpelican.com/).
-The latest version of the development documents [are here](https://github.com/ametaireau/pelican/tree/master/docs).

-For extra themes please check out [Pelican Themes](https://github.com/ametaireau/pelican-themes)
+For those using the bleeding-edge version, refer to the corresponding [in-development documentation](http://docs.getpelican.com/latest/).

+Additional themes can be found in the [Pelican Themes](https://github.com/getpelican/pelican-themes) repository.

-## Contribute
+## Getting Help

-Pelican is in heavy development with an active development team.
-Feature requests and bug requests are welcome [in the issue tracker](https://github.com/ametaireau/pelican/issues).
-You can also chat out your problems in the IRC channel #pelican on FreeNode.
-All assistance with development is encouraged as well; you can find notes on how to contribute [here](https://github.com/ametaireau/pelican/blob/master/docs/contribute.rst).
+If you have any problems, questions, or suggestions, please start by striking up a conversation on [#pelican on irc.freenode.org](irc://irc.freenode.net/pelican).
+Those who don't have an IRC client handy can jump in immediately via [IRC webchat](http://webchat.freenode.net/?channels=pelican&uio=d4).
+Because of differing time zones, you may not get an immediate response to your question, but please be patient and stay logged into IRC — someone will almost always respond.

+If you are unable to resolve your issue or if you have a feature request, please refer to the [issue tracker](https://github.com/getpelican/pelican/issues).

-## Examples
+## Contributing

+Pelican is continually being refined by an active development team.
+Contributions are encouraged and appreciated, even if you are new to Python and/or GitHub.
+Refer to the [How to Contribute](http://docs.getpelican.com/en/latest/contribute.html) documentation for more details.

+## Sites Powered by Pelican

-For examples of pelican sites please see [Powered By Pelican](wiki/Powered-by-Pelican).
-If you have a pelican site of your own please feel free to add it!
+For examples of Pelican sites please see [Powered by Pelican](wiki/Powered-by-Pelican).
+If you have a Pelican site of your own please feel free to add it!

+## Tips & Tricks

-Also feel free to add your own [Tips & Tricks](wiki/Tips-n-Tricks) to the wiki.
+If you have a tip that you feel doesn't belong in the documentation, feel free to add your own [Tips & Tricks](wiki/Tips-n-Tricks) to the wiki.